-- 30 hours in any 2 day (48 hour) period or - 84 hours in any 7 day (168 hour) period
+- 16 hours in one day (24 hour) period or

+- 30 hours in any 2 day (48 hour) period or

+- 84 hours in any 7 day (168 hour) period

 Except in very limited circumstances members should have a minimum of 8 hours off between shifts.
 The Sergeant should give consideration to reasonable rest periods and are authorized to deny overtime or relieve to off-duty status any member who has exceeded the above guidelines.